johannhof/draft-annevk-johannhof-httpbis-cookies/draft-annevk-johannhof-httpbis-cookies.md

 While {{Section 5.4 of RFC9110}} does not define a length limit for header fields it is likely that the web server's implementation does impose a limit;
-many popular implementations have default limits of 8K.
+many popular implementations have default limits of 8 kibibytes.
 Servers SHOULD avoid setting a large number of large cookies such that the final cookie-string would exceed their header field limit.
 Not doing so could result in requests to the server failing.

-Servers MUST be tolerant of multiple cookie headers.
+Servers MUST be tolerant of multiple `Cookie` headers.
 For example, an HTTP/2
-{{RFC9113}} or HTTP/3 {{RFC9114}} client or intermediary might split a cookie header to improve compression.
+{{RFC9113}} or HTTP/3 {{RFC9114}} client or intermediary might split a `Cookie` header to improve compression.
 Servers are free to determine what form this tolerance takes.
-For example, the server could process each cookie header individually or the server could concatenate all the cookie headers into one and then process that final, single, header.
+For example, the server could process each `Cookie` header individually or the server could concatenate all the `Cookie` headers into one and then process that final, single, header.
 The server should be mindful of any header field limits when deciding which approach to take.

-Note: Since intermediaries can modify cookie headers they should also be mindful of common server header field limits in order to avoid sending servers headers that they cannot process.
+Note: Since intermediaries can modify `Cookie` headers they should also be mindful of common server header field limits in order to avoid sending servers headers that they cannot process.
 For example, concatenating multiple cookie headers into a single header might exceed a server's size limit.